 Set up and use Whiteboard to Whiteboard collaboration (Surface Hub)

-Microsoft Whiteboard’s latest update (17.8302.5275X or greater) includes the capability for two Surface Hubs to collaborate in real time on the same board.
+The Microsoft Whiteboard app includes the capability for two Surface Hubs to collaborate in real time on the same board.

 By ensuring that your organization meets the prerequisites, users can then ink, collaborate, and ideate together.

 To get Whiteboard to Whiteboard collaboration up and running, you’ll need to make sure your organization meets the following requirements:

 - Office 365 with cloud-based Azure Active Directory (Azure AD) for all users

 - OneDrive for Business deployed for all users who intend to collaborate